htrajan/ht-drawsteel/Classes/Fury/Stormwight Kits/Raden/Aspect Benefits.md

 # Aspect Benefits

-You gain an edge on tests made to [[Hide|hide]] and sneak.
-Additionally, you ignore [[Difficult Terrain|difficult terrain]], and you gain an edge on tests made to climb other creatures.
+You gain an edge on tests made to hide and sneak.
+Additionally, you ignore difficult terrain, and you gain an edge on tests made to climb other creatures.
 If you are hidden, you automatically achieve a tier 3 result on attempts to climb and remain hidden.